kartverket/skip.kartverket.no/blog/2024-07-26-20-teams-on-skip.md

 ## Make time for innovation

 It's easy to get bogged down in the day-to-day work of keeping the platform running.
-This is why it's important to set aside time for innovation, and this is something we take very seriously.
+This is why it's important to set aside time for innovation, this is something we take very seriously.

 On SKIP we have dedicated innovation days where we work on new features,